UniMath/agda-unimath/src/simplicial-type-theory/simplicial-spines.lagda.md

     universal-property-spine n X)
 ```

-### Auxillary definitions for the 𝑛-spine as a subtype of the 𝑛-cube
+### Auxiliary definitions for the 𝑛-spine as a subtype of the 𝑛-cube

 > This remains to be formalized.